Stephen Rannazzisi

 Stephen Rannazzisi (born July 4, 1977) is an American actor and stand-up comedian.
 He acted in the FXX comedy series The League as Kevin MacArthur.

 Career

 Rannazzisi's comedy career began in 2001 after he moved from New York to Los Angeles.
 In 2003, he became a cast member on the MTV show Punk'd where he appeared alongside creator and host Ashton Kutcher.

 Following the success of Punk'D, Rannazzisi starred in the 2006 TV series Big Day.
 He appeared in the 2009 blockbuster comedy Paul Blart: Mall Cop before getting his big break as Kevin MacArthur in The League, which aired on FXX from October 2009 to December 2015.
+He appears in comedian Ray Harrington's 2015 documentary Be a Man.

-He appeared as a contestant on Roast Battles in 2016 and that same year was on an episode of New Girl as Todd Ploons.
+He appeared as a contestant on Roast Battles in 2016, and that same year was on an episode of New Girl as Todd Ploons.
 His most recent acting role was in 2020, when he appeared twice on Brews Brothers.

+In the 2020’s Rannazzisi has worked as a stand-up comedian and become a frequent guest on podcasts such as The Legion of Skanks and Story WarZ.
+In 2026 Rannazzisi became the third seat host on Legion of Skanks.